AntoineRondelet/zerocash-ethereum/README.md

 2. Any peer who has received the coin secret at least once can redeem the coin, and also, know the peer who redeems the coin at the end (and they can know when)
 3. This design is absolutely not secure against replay attacks.
 If C invokes the function "claimFunds" of the CoinProvider, but the call fails; any malicious user could replay the call and steal the funds.

+## Advantages of this design

+1. The cardinality of the anonymity set is the size of the network

 ## TODO

-1. Instead of trying to decrypt all ciphertexts that are broadcasted (which is pretty costly), we could think about something like CryptoNote's Destination Key (see: https://cryptonote.org/whitepaper.pdf page 8)
+1. Instead of trying to decrypt all ciphertexts that are broadcasted (which is pretty costly), we could think about something like CryptoNote's Destination Key (see: https://cryptonote.org/whitepaper.pdf page 8).
 2. The ZeroCoin and ZeroCash protocols use coins and commitments along with zk-SNARKs to prevent any private information leak to the rest of the network.
 See how this could be applied to this model
 3. Think about the lightest and simplest way to implement this coin/commitment scheme in a secure manner and with the smallest impact on performances.
+4. Extend the scheme to support arbitary payments value (like in ZeroCash).

 ## Run the tests